Here are some of the most frequently asked questions regarding tenant lead law and disclosures that must be made about lead on rental properties.

-Under EPA regulations, the landlord must provide at least 60 days notice to any tenants that will be effected (the tenants occupying the property to be renovated, or all tenants of a rental property building if it is a common area that will be renovated).
+Under EPA regulations, the landlord must provide at least 60 days' notice to any tenants that will be affected.
+This includes the tenants occupying the property to be renovated and all tenants of a rental property building if a common area will be renovated.
 For a project to be considered a "renovation," it must be a change that has a likelihood of disturbing painted surfaces.
-However, there are exceptions for emergency renovations and minor repairs.
+There are exceptions for emergency renovations and minor repairs.

 If the renovation is to take place in an occupied rental unit, the landlord must provide the tenant with a copy of the above mentioned EPA pamphlet.
 If the renovation is to take place in a common area of a rental property building, the person doing the renovation has to distribute a notice to every rental unit that describes: